If you have a packaged liquor licence, you have certain obligations to abide by.

 These brochures are tailored to your specific licence and provide information about the following:

-The Codes of Conduct for packaged liquor licences has a number of requirements, but in particular, it states that you must develop a set of house rules for your packaged liquor business.
+The Liquor Licensing Codes of Conduct - packaged liquor licensees has a number of requirements, but in particular, it states that you must develop a set of house rules for your packaged liquor business.
 These house rules need to cover the obligations and responsibilities of your staff in relation to the responsible serving of alcohol.

 For more information on the requirement of house rules please visit the Codes of Conduct for packaged liquor licence page.